julython/julython.github.com/_source/content/rackspace.rst

 :style: participating
 :summary: Julython is now running on Rackspace

-When we launched over 6 months ago the site was built on `Google Appengine`_.
+When we launched over 6 months ago, Julython was built on `Google Appengine`_.
-The site was built with Django_ but used the builtin datastore_ for models.
+The site was built with Django_, but used the built-in datastore_ for models.
 `Google Appengine`_ provides a complete set of tools to run any web application.
 Running on a PAAS_ removes a lot of the headaches associated with running a production site.

-Then last month I started a new job at Rackspace_ working on the `Cloud Database`_ product which is `open source`_.
+Then last month I started a new job at Rackspace_ working on the `Cloud Database`_ product, which is `open source`_.
 It is really great to work for a company that recognizes the power of open source.
-Naturally I have to dog food my own product, that and they are footing the bill :) So I got to work on converting the site to use standard Django_ models, Tastypie_, `Django Social Auth`_, and South_.
+So I got to work on converting the site to use standard Django_ models, Tastypie_, `Django Social Auth`_, and South_.
 I am quite pleased with the results.
 Ironically the site now takes advantange of more open source projects, which we are trying to promote :)

-Architechture
+Architecture
 -------------

-.. warning:: I work for Rackspace_ 'insert standard disclaimer here'.

 The new site uses a couple of products from the cloud services at Rackspace_.
 First there is a `Cloud Load Balancer`_ in front of two 512 MB `Cloud Servers`_.